lidia-almazan/climate-change/temperature-evolution-report.md

 Lidia Almazan
 16 June 2019

-This work shows my first Capstone project thought and made by myself for the last course of the **HarvardX Data Science Professional Certificate** which is a series of career-oriented courses to develop in-demand skills of Data Science using the programming language R. I hope you enjoy reading as much as I enjoyed doing it.
+This work shows my first Capstone project thought and made by myself for the last course of the **HarvardX Data Science Professional Certificate** which is a series of career-oriented courses to develop in-demand skills of Data Science using the programming language R.

+I hope you enjoy reading it as much as I enjoyed doing it.

 Introduction
 ============